mlukaszek/arduino-smartlights/README.md

 ## Customization and configuration

-The operation of the should be customized by editing the `Rules.json` file which defines what connections are used by the system.
+The operation of the system can be customized by editing the `Rules.json` file which defines what connections are used by the system.
 This file is used as an input to a `RuleGenerator.py` script which generates `Rules.h` header file that the firmware includes in the build process.